pedroneto1209/mastering-embedded/Notes/cpp.md

 a pointer to an array points to the first item in the array

+NOTE: if you want to declare two pointers at once, `int* X, Y;`, X would be a pointer to an int, and Y would be an int, you will need to declare like this `int* X, *Y;`

 ### References
 ```int& ref = a;``` `ref` is going to be exactly like `a`, not equal, it's an alias, it even do not exist in the memory